-Ferraiuoli LLC 221 Ponce de León Avenue, 5th Floor Hato Rey Puerto Rico 00917
+Ferraiuoli LLC 221 Ponce de León Avenue, 5th Floor San Juan 00917 Puerto Rico

-Tel: +1 787 766 7000 Fax: +1 787 766 7001 Email: frovira@ferraiuoli.com URL: www.ferraiuoli.com
+Tel: +1 787 766 7000 Email: frovira@ferraiuoli.com URL: www.ferraiuoli.com

 Mr. Rovira-Rullán is a Capital Member of Ferraiuoli LLC and Chair of its Corporate and Real Estate Department.
 He joined Ferraiuoli LLC in 2004 after serving as the Senior Vice President and Deputy General Counsel of a publicly traded financial institution.
-Before that, Mr. Rovira-Rullán worked as an associate in the Corporate Department of another leading Puerto Rico law firm from 1998 until 2002.
+Before that, Mr. Rovira-Rullán worked as an attorney in the Corporate Department of another leading Puerto Rican law firm from 1998 until 2002.

-Mr. Rovira-Rullán is admitted to practice in Puerto Rico and New York.
-His principal areas of practice include general corporate law, mergers and acquisitions (he has local and cross border experience), real estate, commercial lending, securities, intellectual property, and tourism and hospitality.
+Mr. Rovira-Rullán is admitted to practise in Puerto Rico and New York.
+His principal areas of practice include general corporate law, mergers & acquisitions (he has local and cross-border experience), real estate, commercial lending, securities, private equity, intellectual property, and tourism and hospitality.

 Since 2010, Mr. Rovira-Rullán has been rated by Chambers & Partners in its Global and Latin America editions as a Leader in Corporate and Commercial areas of practice.
-He serves as an adjunct professor at the University of Puerto Rico School of Law, where for more than a decade he has offered advanced courses such as Business Organization and Mergers and Acquisitions.
+He serves as an adjunct professor at the University of Puerto Rico School of Law, where for more than a decade he has offered advanced courses such as Business Organisation and Mergers & Acquisitions.